 Just like any other part of your car, the steering system has moving parts that get some wear through regular use.
-As a result, it may need a little maintenance to keep it working properly.
+As a result, it may need a little TLC to keep it working properly.
 Depending on the type of steering system you have, there are different reasons that could you hear a noise.
 These reasons could include:

 - Low power steering fluid

 - Air in the system

 - Loose or worn belts